preritj/100TeVsetup/README.md

 ```
 myq
 ```
-* You can have a look at the status of your run using :
+* You can have a look at the status of your run using the following command from your `100TeV` project directory :
 ```
 tail -100 MGrun.out
 ```